espsrc/somachine2021/README.md

 or follow this [link](https://mybinder.org/v2/gh/spsrc/somachine2020/master?urlpath=lab/tree/tutorials/index.ipynb)

+[myBinder.org](myBinder.org) is a free and open organization providing free cloud resources.
+Therefore, the resources may be limited and the changes you make in the notebooks or the system are not persistent.
+Please, always keep a local copy of any file you want to keep, because Binder will automatically eliminate the virtual machine assigned to you after some time of inactivity.

 ## Execute the tutorials in your local machine

+### Install conda
-We recommend using conda to manage the dependencies.

-How to install miniconda if you don't have it already.
+We recommend using `conda` to manage the dependencies.
+Miniconda is a light-weight version of Anaconda.
+First we show how to install Miniconda if you don't have it already.
 More details [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)

 Miniconda for Linux:
 ```bash